Wacom Feel™ Multi-Touch API

 WMTFingerStateUp:

 Last touch packet for a particular finger contact.
 Reported when the finger is lifted.
-This will be reported at the last known valid position.
+This will be reported at the last known valid

-This structure contains the data for individual touch contacts.
+This structure contains the data for individual touch

 typedef struct WacomMTFinger